jon-strabala/easy-vector-langchain-demo/README.md

 - https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

-Quick tips on Python virtual environments (please folow this unless you are an expert)
+Quick tips on Python virtual environments (please folow this unless you are an expert).

 - Create and activate a virtual environment in a new empty demo directory<br><br>
 `mkdir MYDEMO`<br>